choojs/choo-website/content/reference/routing.md

 1. Create a new store.
 2. Listen to a navigate event.
-3. Whenever navigate is emitted, we log out what the new route is we're navigating to.
-Route is a string here.
+3. Whenever navigate is emitted, we log out what the new route is we're navigating to. `route` is a string here.

 ## Hash Routing
 Sometimes when you deploy a static app, you can't control the server